Magicrafter13/mash/README.md

 - Removing environment variables with `unset`
 - POSIX `exec` (only for executing commands, does not have file descriptor functionality)
 - `shift` to shift out positional parameters (arguments) - most useful in scripts
+- `break` and `continue` to stop, or return to the top of a while loop

 ## Others
 - Run scripts (can be used as a shebang)